|

 Ignore the top left hand box.

-Now fill in the the top row with the stud’s genes, and in
+Now fill in the the top row with the stud’s genes, and

-the left hand column the queen’s genes.
+in the left hand column the queen’s genes.

-In the example below, both the stud
+the example below, both the stud (at the top) and the queen (at

-and one long hair gene.
-The
+the side) have one short hair gene and one long hair gene.

-long haired gene is ‘l’.
+symbol for the long haired gene is ‘l’.

-Notice that the dominant and recessive
+that the dominant and recessive genes use the same letter, but

-genes use the same letter, but the dominant gene is in upper case
+the dominant gene is in upper case (L) and the recessive gene is

-(L) and the recessive gene is in lower case (l).
+in lower case (l).

 |